harryfyjiswalker/Nandi_Seed_Recommender/README.md

 (iii) Propagation of per-pixel iSDA soil prediction uncertainty through the Liebig minimum via Monte Carlo simulation, producing spatially explicit confidence estimates alongside each suitability classification.
 Where soil prediction uncertainty is high, a suitability score carries less practical weight; providing uncertainty estimates alongside the classification allows extension officers and farmers to identify locations where recommendations should be treated with greater caution and where targeted soil sampling would most improve guidance quality.

 (iv) Translation of probabilistic suitability outputs into ward-level agronomic recommendations covering seed variety selection, expected yield estimation with and without fertiliser, and fertiliser prescription calibrated to Kenyan agronomic data.
 These are then disseminated in a clear manner via the Web-GIS and USSD/SMS platform described in Sections 4.2 and 4.3.

-More detail on the methodology can be found here.

 ### References